 Phase 2: Research

-The doctoral degree is proof of the ability to work independently as a scientist.
-You must demonstrate this ability during the research phase of your doctorate.
-Planning, conducting and evaluating your research project are therefore the core achievements of the doctorate and will take up a large part of the time on your way to the PhD.
-The research results will then be documented in the dissertation.
-The dissertation should contribute to scientific body of knowledge in your sub-discipline.
+The doctoral title is proof of the ability to carry out independent scientific work.
+You must demonstrate this ability in the research phase of your doctorate.
+Planning, carrying out and evaluating your research project are the core services of the doctorate and will take up a large part of the time on your way to a doctorate.
+The research results are then recorded in the dissertation.
+The dissertation should contribute to gaining scientific knowledge in your sub-discipline.

-During the research phase, there are no set deadlines on the part of the faculty.
-Please discuss the time schedule of your research project with your supervisor.
+There are no set deadlines set by the faculty during the research phase.
+Discuss the schedule of your research project with your supervisor.

-If you and your supervisors agree that your scientific results have reached the desired content and a written version with the necessary scope is available, you next submit the Application for admission to doctoral examination.
+If you and your supervisors agree that your text editor scientific results have achieved the desired content and that a written version with the necessary length is available, then submit the application for admission to the doctorate.